genevaers/User-Documentation/docs/Reference/Workbench/LogicText/Function-RIGHT.md

 RIGHT can only be used in **Extract Record Filter (ERF)** and **Extract Column Logic (ECL)** text.
 If used in an **Extract Record Filter (ERF)**, the Column references COL.nnn can not be used.

-RIGHT can be using in a comparison but only using the string comparison operators BEGINS_WITH, CONTAINS and ENDS_WITH.
+RIGHT can be used in a comparison but only using the string comparison operators BEGINS_WITH, CONTAINS and ENDS_WITH.

 See also topic: [Rules for all Logic Text](../../Workbench/RulesforallLogicText.md)